KMFeye/BACON/README.md

 bash setup.sh
 4. Prepare Input Data
 Place your PacBio unaligned .bam files into the inputs/ directory.
+'''
+Now you want to create your folder and move your bam files into that folder

+'''
 bash
 mkdir -p inputs
 mv /path/to/your/*.bam inputs/
+,,,

 Usage
 Always launch the pipeline from the base Conda environment.
 If you have another environment active (e.g., (mobsuite_env)), deactivate it first with conda deactivate.

 Interactive Mode:
 The pipeline will prompt you to enter the required parameters if they are not provided on the command line.

+'''
 bash
 nextflow run main.nf
+'''
+#OR
 Command-Line Mode (Recommended):
 Provide all parameters as flags for automated runs.
 This is the most reproducible method.

+'''
 bash
-nextflow run main.nf --input_bam 'inputs/*.bam' --genome_size '5.3m' --coverage 100
+nextflow run main.nf --input_bam 'inputs/*.bam' --genome_size 'Size in m' --coverage 100
+'''

-Pipeline Steps & Tools Used
+#Pipeline Steps & Tools Used
-This pipeline is composed of several key bioinformatics stages.
+#This pipeline is composed of several key bioinformatics stages.
 The following tools are used and should be cited in any resulting publications.

-1. Decontamination
+#1.
+Decontamination
 Goal: Remove host (human) DNA contamination from the raw reads.

 Tools: